 Andrew Korda is a graduate in Medicine from the University of Sydney (MB BS).
 He is a Fellow of the RANZCOG (FRANZCOG) with Certification in Urogynaecology (CU) and is a Fellow of the Australian College of Legal Medicine (FACLM).
 He holds Masters’ degrees in Arts and Health Law from the University of Sydney.

-Andrew Korda is currently involved in four significant professional activities: membership of the faculty of medicine and Western University Sydney School of Medicine; running a private general gynaecological and urogynaecological practice at the Royal Prince Alfred Medical Centre and running urodynamic diagnostic services in seven major centres in Sydney: Newtown, St Leonards, Chatswood, Bankstown, Concord, Liverpool and Penrith.
+Andrew Korda is currently involved in four significant professional activities: membership of the faculty of medicine and Western University Sydney School of Medicine; running a private general gynaecological and urogynaecological practice at the Royal Prince Alfred Medical Centre and running urodynamic diagnostic services in six major centres in Sydney: Newtown, St Leonards, Chatswood, Bankstown, Liverpool and Penrith.

 Andrew Korda was awarded the Mabel Elizabeth Leaver Prize for Obstetrics and the Aisling Memorial Society Prize by the University of Sydney; was Chenhall Travelling Fellow in Gynaecology and recipient of the Searle Travelling Fellowship.

 He has held research and consultant positions in Sydney, Oxford (UK), Banbury (UK) and New York (USA).

 He has published extensively in the medical literature on pelvic floor and urinary dysfunction in women, is the author of ninety-eight original articles in refereed journals and chapters in books.

 He is a member of the International Urogynaecological Association, International Continence Society, the Urodynamics Society, the Australian Medical Association and the Medico legal Society of New South Wales.